clojure-emacs/clojure-ts-mode/README.md

 ### Navigation and Evaluation

-To make forms inside of `(comment ...)` forms appear as toplevel forms for evaluation and navigation, set
+To make forms inside of `(comment ...)` forms appear as top-level forms for evaluation and navigation, set

 ``` emacs-lisp
 (setq clojure-ts-toplevel-inside-comment-form t)